 The limited availability of attention has become the key new source of economic rents.
 Companies such as Google, Facebook and Twitter are valued in no small part on the amount of attention they have been able to aggregate, some of which they then resell in the form of advertising.
 As a result they invest heavily in algorithms designed to present ever more appealing information to their end users in order to capture more attention.
 Sites like Buzzfeed and Huffington Post that are nominally news sites do the same.

 But is any of that really a problem?
-Is attention scarce in the precise sense that I have laid out earlier?
+Is attention scarce in the precise meaning of scarcity that I defined earlier?
 That would require for us to not have enough attention to meet humanity's basic needs.
 Is that really the case?

 Individual Attention Scarcity